Meet Our Staff

 Prior to his work in international economic development, he was part of the first group of Peace Corps Volunteers in Russia, focusing on small business support and municipal infrastructure issues.
 Mr. DeLaurentis has a B.S. in Finance from Villanova University and a M.P.A. from the University of New Hampshire.

 Elaine is the Training Coordinator at Trauma Recovery/HAP and has been a full time employee since November 2007.
 She serves as the contact person for agency representatives to ensure that all arrangements are made for successful training events.
 She can easily be reached via telephone at (203) 288-4450.
 Ext.
 23, or email: email@example.com.

-Anna Steel started working at Trauma Recovery/ HAP in August of 2018.
+Anna Steel began working at Trauma Recovery/ HAP in August of 2018.
 She is the Administrative Assistant and on the Marketing team.
 She works closely with Executive Director, Carol Martin.
 In addition, Anna works with the HAP online store, monitors and posts specialty trainings and curates the social media sites.
-Anna studied Creative advertising with a concentration in psychology at Johnson & Wales University in Providence Rhode Island.
+Anna studied Creative Advertising with a concentration in psychology at Johnson & Wales University in Providence, Rhode Island.